 At high school he was introduced to traditional darkroom techniques which he soon replicated at home in the family kitchen.

 In the late 1970s Rendell honed his craft under renowned photographer Athol Shmith at Prahran College of Advanced Education, School of Art & Design in Melbourne.

 After art college he obtained a bachelor's degree in art education and taught high school art and photography for the next ten years before moving into computer graphic design.

-In 1994 he moved to San Francisco for the next twenty five years and returned permanently to Melbourne, Australia in 2019.
+In 1994 he moved to San Francisco for the next 25 years.
+He returned permanently to Melbourne, Australia in 2019.

 Rendell began digital photography in 1998 and now works exclusively in that format.

 His photos of ordinary circumstances show an appreciation of life with fresh sensibilities.

 Rendell's 2013 project was his first photo-a-day blog, 25’ RADIUS.
 25’ RADIUS referred to the size of his apartment.
 Each day of 2013 Jon published a photo taken from within the confines of his abode in an effort to push himself to find inspiration in unexplored compositions and natural light.

 A 2015 project, Is This Frisco?, photo-a-day blog showcased the city of San Francisco.

 The theme for his 2017 series, Wall & Ground, consisted of what he calls wallscapes and groundscapes; where a wall or the ground becomes a canvas for the light and shadows that strike it.